 LOAD/STORE ACCESS

 Unlike cog RAM, the cog cannot directly use the lookup RAM in the majority of its instructions.

+So please tell me which instructions can use Lookup RAM.
+I do not want to dig throught he docs to find it.

+And some palces you call it LUTRAM, other places lookup ram.
+Please be consistent.

 Instead, lookup RAM must be read into cog RAM using the RDLUT instruction and cog RAM must be written into the lookup RAM using the WRLUT instruction.
 In other hardware architectures, these instructions would be synonymous with "LOAD" and "STORE" instructions, respectively.
 When using the RDLUT and WRLUT instructions, the 32-bit words are addressible from $000 to $1FF.

 STREAMER ACCESS